browserengineering/book/book/invalidation.md

 next: skipped
 ...

-We [used compositing](animations.md) to make animations smoother, but that doesn't help with interactions that affect layout, like text editing or DOM modifications.
+[Compositing](animations.md) makes animations smoother, but it doesn't help with interactions that affect layout, like text editing or DOM modifications.
 Luckily, we can avoid redundant layout work by treating the layout tree as a kind of cache, and only recomputing the parts that change.
 This *invalidation*\index{invalidation}